mistakenchicken/gt7-extramenus/README.md

 IMPORTANT:

 For Educational purposes only.
 I am not responsible for any damages such as getting banned, doing something unintended on your system, or any other unintended side effect.
 Use this at your own risk.
+This script only automates what any human would do, it does not exploit any code at all.

 ## WORK IN PROGRESS!
 - This was quickly put together, there is barely any testing, so run it at your own risk.
 Feel free to modify the script to your liking.